MESH-Research/knowledge-commons-works/README.md

 invenio collect -v
 ```

-You will then need to restart the uwsgi processes as described above.
+You will then need to restart the uwsgi processes or restart the docker-compose project as described above.

 ### Changes to python code in the `site` folder